Phase retrieval with Bregman divergences and application to audio signal recovery: Related work

 \section{Related work}

 In this section, we present three state-of-the-art approaches related to our own contributions: alternating projections (Section~\ref{sec:2A}), gradient descent (Section~\ref{sec:2B}), and ADMM (Section~\ref{sec:2C}).
-Note that PR being a non-convex optimization problem, the descent methods considered in this paper are influenced by the initialization.
+Note that PR being a non-convex optimization problem, the outputs of the descent methods considered in this paper are influenced by the initialization.